-Best PlayStation 4 Games to Play with your Partner this Valentine's Day
+Grab one of these co-op games for your PS4 to play with your Valentine

 Divinity: Original Sin 2

 Most games on this list are easy to play and digest.
 Divinity: Original Sin 2 isn't most games on this list.
 You can jump into this truly epic turn-based RPG alongside your bae on Valentine's Day.
-You can each get your own character to enjoy, each with their own unique responses to all the NPCs and their own decisions to be made.
+You can each get your own character to enjoy, each with individual responses to all the NPCs and their own decisions.

 7 Days to Die

 In this creative survivalism game, you and your companion will do whatever it takes to stay alive.
-You'll build your own fortress to defend yourself from the zombie horde, using skills, perks, and items you craft to help you do just that.
+But, first, you'll build your fortress to defend yourself from the zombie horde, using skills, perks, and items you craft to help you do just that.

+The newest entry in the Borderlands franchise expands on everything the previous games did, giving you the chance to partner up with your loved one and once again go vault hunting on Pandora.
+Collect weapons, play with some brand new classes with their own powers, and enjoy the crude humor that only Borderlands can bring.

-Call of Duty: Black Ops 4
+Call of Duty: Warzone

-Call of Duty: Black Ops 4 can be perfect for a couple to play no matter which mode you like.
-Mow down waves of mindless freaks in Zombies, try to be the last duo standing in Blackout, or race to the insane killstreaks in Multiplayer.
+Call of Duty: Warzone can be a great game for a couple to play if they're just looking for some quick action.
+Thanks to the nature of the battle royale genres, games can go for quite some time or allow you to get into as many games as possible.
+Additionally, with other modes oriented toward team battles, Warzone offers more opportunities for those looking to give it a shot.

 Minecraft

 Everyone loves Minecraft, and it's always better with others.
-When you're dropped into a blocky world that can be transformed any way you want, where do you even start?
+So, where do you even start when you're dropped into a blocky world that can be transformed any way you want?
 Cuddle up with your partner and figure it out!

 LEGO Marvel Superheroes 2

 What kind of crime-fighting superhero doesn't have a sidekick?
-Have yourselves a cute little love fight over who gets to be the boss and then head into Chronopolis to play as Spider-Man, Black Panther, Captain Marvel, and more.
+So have a cute little love fight over who gets to be the boss and then head into Chronopolis to play as Spider-Man, Black Panther, Captain Marvel, and more.

+What better game to play with your partner on Valentine's Day than one you literally can't play without them?
+A Way Out puts you in the shoes of a prisoner hankering for a breakout.
+First, however, he has to enlist the help of a fellow prisoner, and that's when your trust is really tested.